Got a new parrot? Congratulations on beginning a great journey of friendship! Now, gear up to gain your bird’s trust and maintain it.

 A parrot that feels unsafe will be perched upright and looking alert instead of preening itself, ready for fight or flight.

 3. Preening you

 This is somewhat similar to cuddling.
 If your parrot trusts you, apart from preening itself, it will also engage in preening you.
 It may gently nuzzle against your hand, the hem of your clothes, and sometimes your ears, running its beak along your skin or hair.
 It means the bird wants to groom you and considers you close to itself.

-In the wild, birds that get along well with each other engage is what is known as allopreening, which refers to the act of preening another bird’s feathers.
-If your parrot allopreens you, it is a clear sign that it trusts you and want to keep your “feathers” in top condition too!
+In the wild, birds that get along well with each other engage in what is known as allopreening, which refers to the act of preening another bird’s feathers.
+If your parrot allopreens you, it is a clear sign that it trusts you and wants to keep your “feathers” in top condition too!

 Below is a video of Bibi preening my ear.
 He sometimes gets so enthusiastic about it that it hurts a little bit!

 When a parrot flaps its wings, there can be a variety of reasons.
 Many young birds flap their wings while still remaining perched on the spot as a form of exercise to build up wing muscle.